USCiLab/cereal/_includes/serialization_archives.markdown

 cereal archives operate on either an [`std::ostream`](http://en.cppreference.com/w/cpp/io/basic_ostream) or [`std::istream`](http://en.cppreference.com/w/cpp/io/basic_istream) object.
 These can be files, in-memory streams, or even things like standard in and out (though the latter two may not make much sense).

+<span class="label label-warning">Important!</span>
-The preferred way for working with archives is in an [RAII](http://en.wikipedia.org/wiki/RAII) fashion.
-Archives are only guaranteed to have flushed their contents when they are destroyed, so some archives (e.g. XML) will not output anything until their destruction.
+The preferred way for working with archives is in an [RAII](http://en.wikipedia.org/wiki/RAII) fashion.  **Archives are only guaranteed to have finished flushing their contents when they are destroyed, so some archives (e.g. XML) will not output anything until their destruction**.
 The best way to go about using archives is to let scoping automatically destroy archive objects when you are finished with them:

 ```cpp
 #include <cereal/archives/xml.hpp>